BenJoyenConseil/bluckdb/README.md

 A Directory is a table of buckets called "Page".

 A Page is a byte array of 4096 bytes length, append only.
-It stores actual usage of the Page at PAGE_USE_OFFSET:4095 bytes (unint16), and local depth at PAGE_LOCAL_DEPTH_OFFSET:9093 bytes
+Trailer : It stores actual usage of the Page at 4094 bytes (unint16), and local depth at 9092 bytes (unint16)

 A Record is a byte array with a key, a value and the headers :